lawrennd/old_talks/_ai/includes/fit-systems.md

 \subsection{FIT Models to FIT Systems}

+\slides{* Focus in machine learning has been on FAcT learning.
+* Fairness, accountability and Transparency in individual models.
+* But individual models aren't the problem.
+* Fariness, interpetability and transparency required for whole system.}

 \notes{Zittrain points out the challenge around the lack of interpretability of individual ML models as the origin of intellectual debt.
 In machine learning I refer to work in this area as fairness, interpretability